tixxit/optimistic-spec-article/ARTICLE.md

 that our input type is a `Double`, we're *still* boxing it prior to applying `f`.
 The reason for this is that `Function1` doesn't specialize on `AnyRef`, only `Int`, `Long`, `Float`, and `Double`.
-This means specialized variants of `Function1`'s apply are only generated when both the argument and return type are one of the 4 specialized types.
+This means specialized variants of `Function1`'s `apply` are only generated when both the argument and return type are one of the 4 specialized types.
 A real shame.
 This means we're creating 2 boxes on each iteration - one to box the double on the way *into* `f` and another that boxes the double on the way *out of* `f`.
-If we can get rid of this, perhaps we can reach our goal.
+Aside from the actual overhead of invoking `f`, these 2 boxes are the only major difference from the `while` loop.
+If we can get rid of them, perhaps we can reach our goal.

 In order to get Scala to use the specialized versions of `Function1`'s apply (eg. `apply$mcDD$sp`, aka `Double => Double`) we need to convince the compiler that both the input and output types are `Double` (or some combination of the 4 specialized types).
-What if we are super optimistic and not only assume that `B` is a `Double`, but go so far as to cast `f` to a function `Double => Double`?
+What if we are super optimistic and not only assume that `B` is a `Double`, but go so far as to cast `f` to a function with type `Double => Double`?
 Let's try it out!

-First we'll define a function that isolates the behaviour we want to implement.
+First we'll define a function that isolates the behaviour we want to implement, so we can investigate its characteristics.

 ```scala
 def ap[B](f: Double => B): Double = {